-The Greek Islet (also Kefallinia, Kephallonia, Zephalonia) with some secondary islands over 900 km ² is the largest of the Ionian Islands, The main town is Argostolion.
-Already closed Homer Times (8th century BC) wine was grown here.
-In the course of its history, the island was under the rule of the Romans, Franks, Turks, Venetians, French and English.
-In 1953 there was a severe earthquake, almost half of the population left the island.
-In the 1980s, the island first appeared on the island phylloxera on and caused huge problems.
+The Greek island (also Kefallinia, Kephallonia, Zephalonia) with over 900 km² is the largest of the Ionian Islands, The main town is Argostolion.
+Already closed Homer In times (8th century BC) wine was grown here.
+Throughout its history, the island was under the rule of the Romans, Franks, Turks, Venetians, French and English.
+There was a severe earthquake in 1953, almost half of the population left the island.
+This occurred on the island for the first time in the 1980s phylloxera and caused very big problems.

-At an altitude of 250 to 800 meters predominate on barren, stony limestone soils autochthonous Grape varieties cultivated.
+At an altitude of 250 to 800 meters, predominantly on barren, stony limestone soils autochthonous Grape varieties cultivated.
 The most common variety is Robola, others are Thiniatiko ( Mavrodaphne ), Moscato Aspro ( Muscat Blanc ), Perahoritiko ( Savatiano ) Tsaoussi and Zakynthino, There are three POP appellations,

-The dry white wine Robola of Kefallonia (also short Robola or Rompola) is unmixed from the variety Robola pressed.
-This is the only Greek appellation named after a grape variety.
-The vineyards cover 180 hectares and are located in the southern part of the island, on the plateau of Omala.
+The dry white wine Robola from Kefallonia (also Robola or Rompola for short) unmixed made from the Robola variety.
+It is the only Greek appellation that is named after a grape variety.
+The vineyards cover 180 hectares and are located in the southern part of the island, on the Omala plateau.

-The white dessert wine Muscat from Kefallonia is varietal pressed from the variety Moscato Aspro.
-He is called Vin doux naturel (talked about) and as Vin naturellement doux generated.
-If the grapes of particularly old vineyards with low earnings may be the name Vin Doux Grand Cru am label be used.
-The sweet red wine Mavrodaphne from Kefallonia is obtained sorted from the variety Mavrodaphne.
+The white dessert wine Muscat from Kefallonia is made from the Moscato Aspro variety.
+He is called Vin doux naturel (sprit) and as Vin naturellement doux generated.
+If the grapes from particularly old vineyards with low earnings the name Vin Doux Grand Cru on label be used.
+The sweet red wine Mavrodaphne from Kefallonia is made from the Mavrodaphne variety.
 Important producers are Calligas, Cosmetatos and Metaxa,